 The incident rate of data breaches continues to climb during this time of COVID-19.
 Organizations continue to discover that they have weaknesses, many at great expense.
 For mid to large enterprise organizations, a defense-in-depth strategy includes testing your defenses.
-The idea behind functional testing is to determine the weaknesses that can affect the organization, and determine the effectiveness of the defenses currently in place.
-Similar to these digital exercises, attacking and defending have long been used by the military to test readiness of their personnel.
+The idea behind functional testing is to determine the weaknesses that can affect the organization and determine the effectiveness of the defenses currently in place.
+Like these digital exercises, attacking and defending have long been used by the military to test their personnel’s readiness.

 What are red team exercises?

-According to Center for Internet Security, Red Team exercises take a comprehensive approach at the full spectrum of organization policies, processes, and defenses in order to improve organizational readiness, improve training for defensive practitioners, and inspect current performance levels.
-Independent Red Teams can provide valuable and objective insights about the existence of vulnerabilities and the efficacy of defenses and mitigating controls already in place and even of those planned for future implementation.
+According to the Center for Internet Security, Red Team exercises take a comprehensive approach at the full spectrum of organization policies, processes, and defenses to improve organizational readiness, improve training for defensive practitioners, and inspect current performance levels.
+Independent Red Teams can provide valuable and objective insights about vulnerabilities and the efficacy of defenses and mitigating controls already in place and even of those planned for future implementation.

-Red team assessments are similar to penetration tests, but take the approach of “by any means necessary” when it comes to gaining access to an organization’s private networks or sensitive data.
-Red team exercises are done to simulate a realistic cyber attack by using the methods and techniques that have been recently used in real world attacks against businesses.
-These attacks do not aim to take down the target systems, but to compromise the gaps between good design, intentions, implementation, and maintenance of target systems in a manner that allows the attacker to circumvent security protocols to achieve the malicious objective, leading to the compromise of the network, and stealing sensitive data.
+Red team assessments are similar to penetration tests but take the approach of “by any means necessary” to gain access to an organization’s private networks or sensitive data.
+Red team exercises are done to simulate a realistic cyber attack by using the methods and techniques that have been recently used in real-world attacks against businesses.
+These attacks do not aim to take down the target systems but to compromise the gaps between good design, intentions, implementation, and maintenance of target systems in a manner that allows the attacker to circumvent security protocols to achieve the malicious objective, leading to the compromise of the network, and stealing sensitive data.
 In a real-world incident scenario, this would include business disruption and financial losses.

 - The first objective of a red team exercise is to identify any physical, hardware, software, and human vulnerabilities that affect the security of your business.
 Compared to vulnerability assessments and penetration tests, where the goal is to identify vulnerabilities within a given environment, red team exercises are focused on identifying and exploiting multiple vulnerabilities across multiple environments, including trying to gain physical access to specific locations owned by the business.

-Depending on the capabilities of the business, red team exercises can also be used to test the capabilities of blue team.
-As the purpose of the red team exercise is to simulate an external attack, they can also serve the purpose of assessing how effective a business’ internal security team maybe when dealing with an ongoing cybersecurity attack.
-During the red team’s simulated attack against the target organization the business’s dedicated security team, also known as a blue team, will begin detecting and blocking attempted attacks while mitigating and isolating compromised machines to prevent the red team from compromising additional machines connected to the network.
+Depending on the business’s capabilities, you can also use red team exercises to test the capabilities of the blue team.
+As the purpose of the red team exercise is to simulate an external attack.
+They can also assess how effective a business’ internal security team responds when dealing with an ongoing cybersecurity attack.
+During the red team’s simulated attack against the target organization, the business’s dedicated security team, also known as a blue team, will begin detecting and blocking attempted attacks while mitigating and isolating compromised machines to prevent the red team from compromising additional machines connected to the network.

-Afterward, both the red and blue teams will discuss the capabilities as to what machines were compromised, how they were compromised, how certain attacks were detected, and what methods and techniques were used by the blue to deal with compromised machines.
-These meetings help blue team members understand more about the common attack methods that are currently used, while also learning how to detect and react to these types of attacks in the future.
-In some cases, a manufacturer may ask that a red team and blue team work together during an assessment in order to help improve the effectiveness of the blue team.
+Afterward, both the red and blue teams will discuss the capabilities of what machines were compromised, how they were compromised, how attacks were detected, and what methods and techniques were used by the blue to deal with compromised machines.
+These meetings help blue team members understand more about the common attack methods currently used while also learning how to detect and react to these types of attacks in the future.
+In some cases, a manufacturer may ask that a red team and blue team work together during an assessment to help improve the effectiveness of the blue team.
 These types of exercises are known as purple team assessments.

 What does “think like an attacker” mean?

-It is common to hear red team members and penetration testers talk about “think like an attacker”, but what does it mean to think like an attacker?
-When conducting red team exercises, the members of the team have to think about how they can prolong their control over devices and systems across a business network, without alerting the blue team of their presence.
+It is common to hear red team members and penetration testers talk about “think like an attacker,” but what does it mean to think like an attacker?
+When conducting red team exercises, the team members have to think about how they can prolong their control over devices and systems across a business network without alerting the blue team of their presence.
 Often, red team members will spend weeks or even months scanning and testing the manufacturers’ resources for vulnerabilities, depending upon the number of attack vectors to be assessed.
-During this time, the red team may also launch several phishing campaigns in an attempt to establish footholds within multiple devices.
+During this time, the red team may also launch several phishing campaigns to establish footholds within multiple devices.
 Doing this allows attackers multiple opportunities and pathways to launch attacks, even if some methods are detected.

 Thinking like an attacker can also apply to how a business remediate discovered risks and vulnerabilities.
-When it comes to remediating identified issues, manufacturers would devote their attention to vulnerabilities where the frequency of threats that would impact the confidentiality, integrity, and availability of critical data and processes within the business are adequate to cause substantial financial loss.
-Some attackers will focus their attention to vulnerabilities that are easily exploited and offer the most return for minimal effort.
-Some criminal enterprises will devote more resources to hacking manufacturers where they believe they can generate much greater returns.
+When it comes to remediating identified issues, manufacturers will devote their attention to vulnerabilities where the frequency of threats that would impact the confidentiality, integrity, and availability of critical data and processes within the business are adequate to cause substantial financial loss.
+Some attackers will focus their attention on vulnerabilities easily exploited and offer the most return for minimal effort.
+Some criminal enterprises will devote more resources to hacking manufacturers to generate much greater returns.
 Then there is a subset of these criminals that take a more methodical approach.
 They study their targets, reviewing their social media profiles, reading their business news, researching their customers and family members, looking for the weak links in the security chain.
 Thinking like an attacker can help manufacturers prioritize remediation efforts on probable threats likely to cause loss, better-utilizing resources, and more effectively securing their environments.

 How are the red team exercises different from penetration tests?